Shilpa-Krishna/projectrestassured/README.md

-# api-automation-rest-assured-basic
+# API Automation using RestAssured and TestNG
-Basic Rest Assured Automation Example
+Using Rest Assured for API Testing